adefolayigakanyinsola-dot/adefolayigakanyinsola/README.md

 🚀 PROJECTS & HANDS-ON LEARNING

  🤖**AUTONOMOUS FIRE-FIGHTING ROBOT** : An autonomous mobile robot using Arduino microcomtroller,flame sensors,flame sensors and actuators.It is programmed to navigate space,detect flames sources and initiate active extinguishing.

- 🧨**ANALOG CIRCUITS PROTOTYPES**: *-* *Railroad Crossing Lights* : An astable multivibrator timing circuit to alternate dual signaling LEDs, creating a rhythmic blinking pattern without relying on a microcontroller.
+ 🧨**ANALOG CIRCUITS PROTOTYPES**:

+- *Railroad Crossing Lights* :  An astable multivibrator timing circuit to alternate dual signaling LEDs, creating a rhythmic blinking pattern without relying on a microcontroller.

-- Cookie Jar Alarm* : A light-sensitive security trigger using a Light Dependent Resistor (LDR) and a transistor switch circuit to actuate an audible buzzer when a lid is opened.
+- *Cookie Jar Alarm* :  A light-sensitive security trigger using a Light Dependent Resistor (LDR) and a transistor switch circuit to actuate an audible buzzer when a lid is opened.

--Touch Enabled Light* : A circuit that utilizes human skin resistance to bridge a control path, switching an LED on with a simple touch.
+- *Touch Enabled Light* :  A circuit that utilizes human skin resistance to bridge a control path, switching an LED on with a simple touch.